The Man From UNCLE

 Solo asked for and received placement of the

-emergency exits, lobby exits and courtyard lanai.
-Solo instructed Illya to
+obvious emergency exits, lobby exits and courtyard lanai.
+Solo instructed Illya

 Solo glanced over the lanai railing to make